Causality-Aware Spatiotemporal Graph Neural Networks for Spatiotemporal Time Series Imputation: Methodology

-During data collection, it is inevitable that some unknown confounders $\mathcal{C}$ are included in the datasets, which influence both $\mathcal{G}$ and $\mathcal{Y}$.
+\paragraph{Structure Causal Model} During data collection, it is inevitable that some unknown confounders $\mathcal{C}$ are included in datasets, which influence both $\mathcal{G}$ and $\mathcal{Y}$.
 For example, sensors might record random background noise, and the constructed sensor network might contain shortcut edges.
-The undesired information might bridge the input $\mathcal{G}_M$ and the output $\mathcal{Y}$ with spurious correlations, which could lead to overfitting and make the model error-prone.
+The undesired information might bridge the input $\mathcal{G}$ and the output $\mathcal{Y}$ with spurious correlations, which could lead to overfitting and make the model error-prone.

 The causal relationship between $\mathcal{G}$, $\mathcal{H}$, $\mathcal{Y}$ and $\mathcal{C}$ can be modeled by the Structure Causal Model (SCM) \cite{pearl2018book} shown in Figure~\ref{fig:scm}.
 First, it is evident that $\mathcal{C}$ and $\mathcal{H}$ are not d-separable \cite{murphy2012machine}, since $\mathcal{C}$ can reach $\mathcal{H}$ via the path $\mathcal{C}\rightarrow\mathcal{G}\rightarrow\mathcal{H}$.
 This means that $\mathcal{H}$ and $\mathcal{C}$ are not independent and thus $\mathcal{H}$ contains information of $\mathcal{C}$.
 Second, besides $\mathcal{G}\rightarrow\mathcal{H}\rightarrow\mathcal{Y}$, $\mathcal{C}$ introduces backdoor paths between $\mathcal{G}$ and $\mathcal{Y}$, as well as $\mathcal{H}$ and $\mathcal{Y}$: $\mathcal{G}\leftarrow\mathcal{C}\rightarrow\mathcal{Y}$, $\mathcal{H}\leftarrow\mathcal{G}\leftarrow\mathcal{C}\rightarrow\mathcal{Y}$.
 The model $f$ might take advantage of the backdoor paths to make decisions instead of struggling to discover the real cause-and-effect relationships \cite{ sui2022causal,yang2021causal}.
 Our goal is to eliminate the backdoor paths.